openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 52. What does the message "The following error happened while loading MXNet model .." mean? <a name="question-52"></a>

 Most likely, there is a problem with loading of the MXNet model.
-Make sure the specified path is correct, the model exists, it is not corrupted, and you have sufficient permissions to work with it.
+Make sure the specified path is correct, the model exists and is not corrupted, and you have sufficient permissions to work with it.

 #### 53. What does the message "The following error happened while processing input shapes: .." mean? <a name="question-53"></a>